arshiaadamian/1800_202510_Team4/README.md

 ### Limitations

-Example:

-- Currently, the app only supports city-based weather searches.
+- Currently, the app only supports email contacting as well as through the messaging system in the web application.
-- Limited to basic weather parameters like temperature, humidity, and conditions.
+- Limited to basic sharing in communities (just words).
+Cannot upload pictures, reply to a post, or use emojis.
+No thumbs up or down.
+- The Events page is limited to just the front-end, does not have a functionality.
-- The user interface can be further enhanced for accessibility.
+- UI can be enhanced.
+- User needs to input profile updates otherwise the email will not have a messaging template.
+- Currently filters friends through five different gaming preferences.

 ### Future Work

-Example:

-- Add support for location-based weather detection using GPS.
-- Implement additional weather parameters like wind speed and UV index.
-- Create a dark mode for better usability in low-light conditions.
+- Add more choices to filter the gamers.
+Instead of only 5 choices, perhaps 5 choices of 3 different categories.
+- Implement additional events functionality that can bookmark and save events to users own Events page.
+- Create a settings page where users can change their background colour.
-- Integrate user accounts for saving favorite locations.
+- Integrate user accounts to display more information, (age, country, description about themselves).

 ---

 ## License

-Example:
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under BCIT, JAC Co.